 Early inspiratory crackles

-Spirometry is the first test for diagnosis of COPD and for monitoring disease progress.
+Spirometry is required to make the diagnosis of COPD and is also used for monitoring disease progress.
 It is the most reproducible and objective measure of airflow limitation.
 Spirometry should be performed after administering an adequate dose of at least one short-acting inhaled bronchodilator to minimise variability.
 Patients with COPD have a distinctive pattern seen on spirometry, with a reduced FEV1 and FEV1/FVC ratio.
 The presence of airflow limitation is defined by the Global Initiative for Chronic Obstructive Lung Disease (GOLD) criteria as a post-bronchodilator FEV1/FVC <0.70.
 In cases where FVC may be hard to measure, forced expiratory volume at 6 seconds (FEV6) can be used.
 Spirometry also indicates the severity of airflow obstruction.
 In patients with an FEV1/FVC ratio <0.7: